lauraherasrec/lauraherasrec.github.io/_pages/about.md

 • Green or growth?
 Understanding the relationship between economic growth and CO2 emissions (with Lenin H. Balza, David Matias and Ariel Yépez-García). _Submitted_ <button name="button" onclick="https://publications.iadb.org/en/green-or-growth-understanding-relationship-between-economic-growth-and-co2-emissions">WP version</button>

 ## Publications and Accepted
 • The rise of the middle class and the pattern of consumption imports in Latin America.
-Forthcoming at _Structural Change and Economic Dynamics_
+Forthcoming at _Structural Change and Economic Dynamics_ <button name="button" onclick="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4741057">WP version</button>

 ## Works in progress
 • Economic liberalization, industrial policy and manufacturing performance in Mexico.